strboul/shutterstock-r/README.md

 See `?shutterstock` package documentation for more information.

-Please note that the ‘shutterstock’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the *shutterstock* project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.